-Somaliland is a de facto sovereign republic located in the northern part of the Horn of Africa.
+Somaliland is, since 1990, a de facto independent republic, located in the northern part of the Horn of Africa.
 Its lies on the southern shore of the Gulf of Aden, in northwest Indian Ocean.
-It has been independent from Somalia since 1990.
-It is a relatively stable republic, comparable to other consolidated African states.
-Its eastern region is claimed by Puntland, a member state of Somalia.
+It is a relatively stable republic, comparable to other consolidated African states, although with notable weaknesses too.
+Its eastern region is claimed, and partially controlled, by Puntland, a member state of Somalia.

-The independence of Somaliland has not been officially recognized by any other state in the world or by the African Union.
-However, neighbouring states such as Ethiopia and Djibouti, as well as the UAE and the UK, maintain diplomatic ties with it.
+The independence of Somaliland has not been officially recognized by any other state in the world or by the African Union, who continue to regard it a part of the Federal Republic of Somalia.
+However, neighbouring states such as Ethiopia and Djibouti, as well as the UA, the UK, and Taiwan, have established diplomatic ties with it.

 The dictatorship of Siad Barre (1969-1991) was a tumultuous period for Somalia, which led to a process of internal disintegration and clan confrontation.
 Members of the Isaaq clan, which makes up the majority of Somalilander population, created the Somali National Movement (MNS) in 1981.
 This armed movement, with Ethiopian support, controlled several areas of Somaliland.
 Between 1988 and 1991 Barre’s regime killed 50,000 to 200,000 Isaaqs, in what Somaliland considers to be a genocide.
 Barre was overthrown in 1991.
 The MNS gained control of most of Somaliland and declared an independent state that has stood away of the subsequent Somali civil war.